 100% of the funds go to General Secretaries.
 No part of the funds are used for travel or any administrative fees.
 Any fees required to transfer funds are taken from the Patriarch’s office tithe, which goes to support missions.

 We recognize that there are needs today, so we set aside 20% of all our funds to provide for those who are hurt, hunger, and helpless.
 The local Bishops distribute these funds as they see the need.

-This allows the local bishop meet the need at his local area for those needs he sees.
-Just some of the ways these funds have been used are medical help, medicine, crutches, feeding, support of families with the bread winner jailed, refugee crisis, funerals and other acts of mercy.
+This allows the local bishop to meet the need at his local area for those needs he sees.
+Just some of the ways these funds have been used are medical help, medicine, crutches, feeding, support of families with the breadwinner jailed, the refugee crisis, funerals and other acts of mercy.

 We provide Sawyer Water filters to communities in Africa, where clean water is difficult to produce.